CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/resource-planning-board.md

 ### Data Display

-Here you can find data on all the Tasks (work on a specific Operation within specific Manufacturing Order) connected to the chosen Resource.
+Here, you can find data on all the Tasks (work on a specific Operation within specific Manufacturing Order) connected to the chosen Resource.

 Every row represents a separate Task (four Tasks are displayed in the example above).